-Anaplastic Large Cell Lymphoma (ALCL)- Of the millions of breast implants placed, about 60 to 80 cases of a very rare type of immune system cancer have been associated with the implants.
-In most cases, this was associated with textured implants but at this time, it is difficult to determine if there is an increased risk for developing ALCL after breast augmentation.
+Anaplastic Large Cell Lymphoma (ALCL)- Of the millions of breast implants placed, a small number of a very rare type of immune system cancer have been associated with the implants.
+In most cases, this was associated with textured implants.
+There is a potentially increased risk for developing ALCL after breast augmentation.

-Mammography- Breast implants may make mammography more difficult and may obscure the detection of breast cancer.
-Implant rupture can occur from breast compression during mammography.
+Mammography- Breast implants may make mammography more difficult and may obscure the detection of breast cancer (approximately 5% of the breast is obscured by the implant).
+Theoretically, implant rupture could occur from breast compression during mammography.
 Inform your mammography technologist of the presence of breast implants so that appropriate mammogram studies may be obtained.
 Patients with capsular contracture may find mammogram techniques painful and the difficulty of breast imaging will increase with the extent of contracture.
 Ultrasound, specialized mammography and MRI studies may be of benefit to evaluate breast lumps and the condition of the implants.
-Because more x-ray views are necessary with specialized mammography techniques, women with breast implants will receive more radiation than women without implants who receive a normal exam.
-However, the benefit of the mammogram in finding cancer outweighs the risk of additional x-rays.
-Patients may wish to undergo a preoperative mammogram and another one after implantation to establish a baseline view of their breast tissue.
+Because more x-ray views are necessary with specialized mammography techniques, women with breast implants will receive more radiation than women without implants who receive a normal exam, however the lifetime risk of this increased duration is unknown.
+Patients may wish to undergo a preoperative mammogram and another one after implantation to establish a baseline view of their breast tissue (recommended 1 year apart).